Graston Technique2026-05-176 minutes

 What is the Graston Technique?

-The Graston Technique is a form of soft tissue therapy that uses specially designed instruments to detect and treat areas of chronic pain and restricted movement.
-By targeting scar tissue and fascial restrictions, this technique promotes faster healing and improved mobility.
+The Graston Technique is a specialized form of soft tissue therapy designed to treat musculoskeletal injuries.
+It utilizes stainless steel instruments to detect and treat areas of scar tissue and fascial restrictions, promoting better mobility and function.

 Benefits of the Graston Technique